 Huge Drop in Traffic?

-The best SEO in the world won't necessarily make your site rank well, or recover lost traffic.
+Definitely ensure that there are no technical issues preventing your site ranking - like accidentally blocking content with robots.txt.
+But be aware that SEO won't necessarily make your site rank well, or recover lost traffic.
 It can only help give your site a 'chance' of ranking.

 Until you have become popular Google will happily rank thin (or even entirely blank) pages from bigger websites above your content.